-In our culture of continuous improvement, RML strives to stay on the leading edge of treatment, rehabilitation and research.
-Constant care is required to ensure we provide the support, training and environment necessary to help patients achieve goals.
+RML has a culture of continuous improvement.
+This helps us ensure we provide the support, training and environment necessary to help patients achieve goals.

-We judge our effectiveness by measuring clinical outcomes.
+We evaluate our effectiveness by measuring clinical outcomes.
 We are proud to report our outcomes in key areas associated with excellence in healthcare.
-They are:
+They include:

-Based on the medical complexity of our patients, we closely monitor the occurrence of three major types of infections: catheter-associated urinary tract infections (CAUTIs), central line infections (CLABSIs), Clostridium Difficile (C. diff) infections and Methicillin-Resistant Staphylococcus Aureus (MRSA) bacteremia infections.
+RML closely monitors the occurrence of four major types of infections: catheter-associated urinary tract infections (CAUTIs), central line infections (CLABSIs), Clostridium Difficile (C. diff) infections and Methicillin-Resistant Staphylococcus Aureus (MRSA) bacteremia infections.

 To gauge patient infection performance, RML uses comparative data from the National Healthcare Safety Network (NHSN), the surveillance system database of the Centers for Disease Control (CDC).
-The most recent comparative data from NHSN is from 2012.
+The most recent comparative data from NHSN is from Second Quarter 2017.

-When making comparisons, it should be noted the NHSN data is not risk-adjusted.
-LTACHs like RML treats very complex patient populations.
+When making comparisons, it should be noted the NHSN data is not “risk-adjusted.”
+LTCHs like RML treat very complex patient populations.
 These complex patients are at much greater risk for developing complications and infections because of the very nature of their illnesses.
 Hospitals that provide care for these more complex patients may or may not have higher (non risk-adjusted) rates of infections than hospitals that do not care for such complex patients.

 Catheter-associated Urinary Tract Infections (CAUTIs)

-CAUTIs account for nearly 80 percent of all hospital-acquired infections annually, with 80 percent of these hospital-acquired urinary tract infections attributable to indwelling urinary catheters.
+Urinary tract infections account for approximately 40 percent of all hospital-acquired infections annually, with 80 percent of these hospital-acquired urinary tract infections attributable to indwelling urinary catheters.
 RML uses Institute for Healthcare Improvement (IHI) guidelines to assess infection from a urinary catheter.
 A CAUTI diagnosis requires a positive urine culture plus one of the following:

 Central Line-Associated Blood Stream Infections (CLABSIs)

-VAP rates are expressed as the number of infections per 1000 ventilator days.
+C. diff rates are reported as the number of infections per 1,000 patient days.
 A lower number means fewer infections.

-Patient fall rates are reported as the number of falls per 1000 patient days.
-A lower number means fewer falls.
+MRSA rates are reported as the number of infections per 1,000 patient days.
+A lower number means fewer infections.